Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 As you can see the gist of the examples is to work out as quickly as possible in getting into right area.
 From there start pin pointing the problem's cause - there is always *one specific line* that causes the havoc.

-The next question you need to ask yourself, is did it change anything?
+After each of those above solutions we asked ourself, did it change anything?
 If yes, you know you are in the right area, keep zooming in.
 If not, you know you are barking at the wrong tree.
 Use your D9 to squash other parts.